danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 ### Summary

 The following Tiers/Layers model shows a high-level view of the webapp's architecture.
-**NOTE**: detailed diagrams are required in later sections of this document.

 ![The Tiers & Layers of the Architecture](ArchitectureDesign.png)